mdevillart/beet_api/README.md

 The Beet API attends a little project that I needed at work, where we used google sheets to maintain/update info about customers and now we can do it via API using a database.

-It's my first API and i'm really proud of my progress.
+It's my first API and I'm really proud of my progress.
 For the future, I'd like to use the ejs package to build an interface.

 ## Installation